Glen Mills Veterinary Canine Blood Donor Program

 No history of Receiving a Blood Transfusion themselves

 Do dogs have blood types?

-Dogs have 13 different blood types.
-The preferred donor type is dog erythrocyte antigen 1.1 negative (DEA 1.1 negative).
+Dogs have many different blood types.
+Our donor dogs are erythrocyte antigen 1.1 negative (DEA 1.1 negative).

 Are there any adverse affects of blood donation for my dog?

 Blood donation is a very safe procedure.
 Large dogs can safely donate up to 450 ml of blood as frequently as every 6 weeks.

 A complete physical is performed, a blood sample is collected and the following is verified: current vaccinations, and heartworm preventative and flea/tick preventative history.
 Your dog’s blood type will be verified and if he/she is DEA 1.1 negative.

 The cost of the blood typing and blood testing is COMPLIMENTARY

 You will earn a $50 Glen Mills Veterinary Hospital credit each time your dog donates.